open-data/docker-og/readme.md

 1. __Change__ permissions of this file (if not already done) so you can run it as a bash script: `chmod 775 install-local.sh`
 1. __Run__ the install script: `./install-local.sh`
    1. __Select__ `Django`
-      * `SSH (Required for Repositories)`: will install and configure the ssh command along with the ssh-agent and keys.
+   1. __Select__ what you want to install for Django:
-      * `OGC Django Search App`: will destory the current Python virtual environment (if it exists) and install a fresh one, pull the ogc_search repository and copying `search-settings.py` to the environment.
+      * `OGC Django Search App (version 1)`: will destory the current Python virtual environment (if it exists) and install a fresh one, pull the ogc_search repository and copy `search-settings.py` to the environment.
          * This will also download the required CKAN yaml and json files.
       * `Static Files`: will download the required files, including the GCWeb theme and GCWeb Static release from the CDTS repository.
          * It will also copy files to the correct locations for serving them correctly.